zephyrproject-rtos/zephyr/doc/application/application.rst

        See the :ref:`kconfig_extensions` section in the
        :ref:`board_porting_guide` for more information.

+   The :file:`Kconfig` file is automatically detected when placed in the application directory, but it is also possible for it to be found elsewhere if the CMake variable :makevar:`KCONFIG_ROOT` is set with an absolute path.

 #.
 Now include the mandatory boilerplate that integrates the
    application with the Zephyr build system on a new line, **after any